Blindsight + Echopraxia

 Best for:

-- Hard science fiction about intelligence and consciousness
+- Hard science fiction about intelligence without consciousness

-- Thinking about AI, alien cognition, and human redundancy
+- Thinking about AI, alien cognition, human redundancy, and moral status

 - Readers who like dense, unsettling idea fiction

-- Questioning whether awareness, agency, and usefulness are the same thing
+- Questioning whether awareness, agency, usefulness, and moral importance are the same thing

 George notes:

 - The useful discomfort is the separation between intelligence and consciousness.
-A system might model, predict, and act without inner narration.
+A system might model, predict, deceive, optimize, and survive without inner narration.

 - The human-redundancy thread matters.
 If a machine or alien system does the job better, human self-importance is not a defense.